smallbasic/smallbasic.github.io/_build/pages/vade_control.markdown

         ?
 "10"
     end select

-Each is followed by an expression (variable or function) against which the expression is tested.
-The expression is evaluated only once, namely when entering the whole construct.
+Each `case` is followed by an expression (variable or function) against which the `select case` expression is tested.
+The `select case` expression is evaluated only once, namely when entering the whole construct.

 Note that, compared to other programming languages, there are several limitations to the construct:

--   No required or even allowed.
-This makes it impossible to achieve a &raquo;fall through&laquo; of several clauses (intentionally or accidentally).
+-   No `break` required or even allowed.
+This makes it impossible to achieve a `fallthrough` of several `case` clauses (intentionally or accidentally).

--   There is no way to compare for inequality (like -- this would be an illegal construct), and
+-   There is no way to compare for inequality (like `case \> 5` -- this would be an illegal construct), and

--   There is no clause which would serve to catch the cases not dealt with explicitly (analogous to the clause in constructs).
+-   There is no `default` clause which would serve to catch the cases not dealt with explicitly (analogous to the `else` clause in `if` constructs).

 Loops
 -----

-###
+### `for ... next`

-loops come in two flavours with :
+`For` loops come in two flavours with :

 The first is the regular loop which you are probably familiar with from other programming languages: